carabina/DeckBrewWrapper/Readme.md

 ### Example

 The example below shows a ``DBCardsRequest`` request using filters.
-It searches for cards with name *Shivan* (Shivan Dragon) on Fourth Edition and prints the card information and all the edition where that card can also be found.
+It searches for cards with name *Shivan* on Fourth Edition and prints the card information and the edition where that card can also be found.

 ```objective-c
 NSDictionary *filter = @{DBFilterName : @"Shivan",